-• The requirements on the governing body to consider an exclusion depend upon a number of factors.
-In considering any exclusions, the school will follow entirely the procedural guidance given in the 2017 DfE document, 'Exclusions from Maintained Schools, Academies and Pupil Referral Units in England'.
+The requirements on the governing body to consider an exclusion depend upon a number of factors.
+In considering any exclusions, the school will follow entirely the procedural guidance given in the 2022 DfE document, 'Suspension and Permanent Exclusions from Maintained Schools, Academies and Pupil Referral Units in England' and 'Guide and Information for Headteachers in Gloucestershire' Summer 2022.